How the NCMD programme protects personal information

 Linked to the secure web-based platform is a secure data storage facility where data downloads are stored for data analysis purposes.

-The NCMD contacts database is held on a secure server with sole use by the Bristol NCMD team.
-The usual PC security protocols are in place protecting this data, as is physical protection such as locked office doors and a comprehensive alarm system.
+The NCMD contacts’ database is held on a secure server with sole use by the core NCMD team.
+The usual PC security protocols are in place protecting these data, as is physical protection such as locked office doors and a comprehensive alarm system.

 No personal and confidential information is kept on paper records.
 All information is stored on the secured and encrypted database and secured and protected servers.